mj-will/bayesbeat/README.md

 **Warning:** the following instructions have only been tested on Linux and may be updated after testing on other platforms.

+## Downloading the code

+The recommended way to download the code is by cloning this repository.

+Alternatively, you can download the code as a Zip from [this URL](https://github.com/mj-will/bayesbeat/archive/refs/heads/main.zip).

 ## Installation

 Before installing `nessai` you'll need to download and install `conda`.
 See the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 If running on computing cluster you will not have to do this step.